“Pig Feast” Movie: A Call for Energy Decentralization and Decolonialization

 Source: Greenpeace/ Alif R Nouddy Korua

-A truly just energy transition is supposed to be a collective pathway toward an energy system that is truly sustainable and centered on human well-being.
-Yet current bioenergy practices remain far from the meaning of “just”.
-The massive promotion of sugarcane and palm oil plantations as green solutions drives catastrophic deforestation.
+A just energy transition is supposed to be a collective pathway toward an energy system that is truly sustainable and centered on people’s well being.
+Yet these practices remain far from the meaning of “just”.
+Biofuel projects built on sugarcane and palm oil plantations are massively framed as green solutions, while in practice, these “green solutions” prolong dependence on exploitative energy systems, and drive massive deforestation.

 The consequences are not only ecological.
-Beyond the loss of biodiversity and carbon sinks, forests in Papua are inseparable from the lives of indigenous communities who have long depended on them for food, shelter, medicine, and livelihood.
+Beyond the loss of biodiversity and carbon sinks, forests in Papua are inseparable from the lives of Indigenous communities who have long depended on them for food, shelter, medicine, and livelihood.
 As many Papuans describe it, the forest is their “supermarket”, the foundation of everyday life and survival.

-Destroying the forest means stripping away their capacity to live.
+Thus, when the existing energy system continues to operate through colonial patterns, the answer lies not in greener extraction, but in transforming the system altogether.
 To decentralize is to decolonize.
-The answer lies in building decentralized, community-based energy systems, whether self-sufficient or supported by the state, where energy infrastructure is shaped around the needs, realities, and ways of life of the local inhabitants.
+Building a decentralized, community-based energy systems, whether self-sufficient or supported by the state, where energy infrastructure is shaped around the needs, realities, and ways of life of the communities most directly affected by it.

-Energy must cease to be another tool for corporate accumulation, extraction, or displacement.
-Instead, it must be reclaimed as a collective resource that fosters local autonomy, justice, and a harmonious relationship with the land.
+Energy system should not become another tool for extraction, displacement, or corporate accumulation.
+Instead, it should function as a collective resource that supports people’s livelihoods, autonomy, and relationship with the land.

 Bibliography: